Qumulo/docs/administrator-guide/network-multitenancy/configuring-file-system-protocols.md

 This section explains how to enable the SMB protocol for a tenant, the difference between global settings and settings for each tenant, and how to configure SMB shares for a tenant.

 ### Enabling the SMB Protocol for a Tenant
-To let a tenant use SMB to access a specific set of shares, run the {% include qq.html command="multitenancy_modify_tenant" %}, specify the tenant ID, and use the `--enable-smb` flag.
+To let a tenant use SMB to access a specific set of shares, run the {% include qq.html command="multitenancy_modify_tenant" %} command, specify the tenant ID, and use the `--enable-smb` flag.

 {% include note.html content="Initially, the tenant has no shares to mount." %}